jcserv/rivalslfg.com/backend/README.md

        - Platforms
        - Voice Chat
        - Mic
-2. Update Group Info
+2. [ ] Upsert Group
-3. Join Group (if private, authenticate provided passcode)
+3. [ ] Join Group (if private, authenticate provided passcode)
-4. Remove Player from Group
+4. [ ] Remove Player from Group

-5. Create Player
+5. [X] Upsert Player
-6. Update Player Info
+6. [X] Get Player
 7. Authenticate as Player

 8. Chat
+9. Matchmaking
+   - Probably requires atomic locks

+Bugs:
+- No auth right now, so users can modify other users' info if they know their id

+Before release:
+- [ ] Squash migrations into one, remove seed data